mstewartgallus/mstewartgallus.github.io/blog/poem/2022-11-11-grounding.md

 - Vancouver
 ---

-{% poem %}
-A lamp hanging over head
+- A lamp hanging over head
-The overcast sky outside
+- The overcast sky outside
-The felt cap across the desk
+- The felt cap across the desk
-A man in the seat aside across from me
+- A man in the seat aside across from me
-The clock 9:19 an hour behind
+- The clock 9:19 an hour behind
-{% endpoem %}

-{% poem %}
-Paper scrunching, crackling
++ Paper scrunching, crackling
-Fans, the AC? humming
++ Fans, the AC? humming
-Keypresses tapping
++ Keypresses tapping

-The textured chiclet keyboard
+- The textured chiclet keyboard
-On my wrist, smooth greenwood beads
+- On my wrist, smooth greenwood beads
-Soft dry socks warm my feet
+- Soft dry socks warm my feet

-Coffee stale on my tongue
++ Coffee stale on my tongue
-{% endpoem %}

 *[AC]: Air Conditioner